tommyhuangthu/EvoEF2/readme.txt

   o To repair the structure model and do energy minimization:

-    ./EvoEF2 --command=RepairStructure --pdb=model.pdb
+    ./EvoEF2 --command=RepairStructure --pdb=xxxx.pdb

-    A new structure model name "model_Repair.pdb" will be built in the directory where you run the command.
-Running the command successfully should generate a new structure file named “mod-el_Repair_Model_1.pdb”.
-In the mutant model, the optimized polar hydrogen coordinates are also shown.
+    A new structure model name "xxxx_Repair.pdb" will be built in the directory where you run the command.

   o To build mutation model, you can run:

-    ./EvoEF2 --command=BuildMutant --pdb=model.pdb --mutant_file=individual_list.txt
+    ./EvoEF2 --command=BuildMutant --pdb=xxxx.pdb --mutant_file=individual_list.txt

     where the "individual_list.txt" file shows the mutants that you want to build.
     It has the following format: